Challenges When You Have A Bad Credit Score

 Security Deposits

 With a bad credit score you may find that a security deposit is required with utilities like water, electricity, gas and similar.
-When you are a newcomer with no previous history of utility payments a deposit is usually required.
-If you have a history of missing or late payments, it’s likely you’ll need to provide a deposit as well.
-So having a poor credit history should come as no surprise as another reason where a security deposit is required when it comes to utilities.
+When you are a newcomer with no previous history of utility payments a deposit is often required.
+If you have a history of missing or late payments, it’s likely you may also need to provide a deposit as well.
+So having a poor credit history should come as no surprise as another reason where it can impact you, such as when a security deposit is required.

 How Your Credit Score is Calculated

 A credit score in Canada ranges from 300 to 900, with the average score of most Canadians being reported as 672.
-The credit bureaus in Canada are Equifax and TransUnion.
+There are 2 main credit bureaus in Canada (Equifax and TransUnion) that provide this score.

 Payment History (35%) – a record of debt repayments for loans, lines of credit and similar